govind1504/House-Price-Prediction/README.md

 # House-Price-Prediction
-House Price Prediction Model Using Linear regression model from Sklearn library
+This is a Linear Regression Model to predict the Boston House Price